EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 The following security requirements need to be fulfilled by the approach described in this document:

 * Multicast communication topology: this document considers both 1-to-N (one multicaster and multiple listeners) and M-to-N (multiple multicasters and multiple listeners) communication topologies.
 The 1-to-N communication topology is the simplest group communication scenario that would serve the needs of a typical LLN.
-For instance, in the lighting control use case, switches are the only entities responsible for sending commands to a group of lighting devices.
+For instance, in a typical lighting control use case, a single switch is the only entity responsible for sending commands to a group of lighting devices.
 In more advanced lighting control use cases, a M-to-N communication topology would be required, for instance in case multiple sensors (presence or day-light) are responsible to trigger events to a group of lighting devices.

 * Multicast group size: security solutions for group communication SHOULD be able to adequately support different, possibly large, group sizes.
 Group size is the combination of the number of multicasters and listeners in a multicast group, with possible overlap (i.e. a multicaster MAY also be a listener at the same time).
 In the use cases mentioned in this document, the number of multicasters (normally the controlling devices) is expected to be much smaller than the number of listeners (i.e. the controlled devices).
 A security solution for group communication that supports 1 to 50 multicasters would be able to properly cover the group sizes required for most use cases that are relevant for this document.
 The total number of group members is expected to be in the range of 2 to 100 devices.
 Groups larger than that SHOULD be divided into smaller independent multicast groups, e.g. by grouping lights in a building on a per floor basis.

-* Data replay protection: it MUST NOT be possible to replay a group request message or a group response message, which would disrupt the correct communication in the group and the activity of group members.
+* Data replay protection: it MUST NOT be possible to replay a group request message or a response message, which would disrupt the correct communication in the group and the activity of group members.

-* Group-level data confidentiality: messages sent within the multicast group SHALL be encrypted.
+* Group-level data confidentiality: messages sent within the multicast group SHOULD be encrypted.
+In particular, messages SHALL be encrypted if privacy sensitive data is exchanged within the group.
 In fact, some control commands and/or associated responses could pose unforeseen security and privacy risks to the system users, when sent as plaintext.
-In particular, data confidentiality MAY be required if privacy sensitive data is exchanged in the group.
 This document considers group-level data confidentiality since messages are encrypted at a group level, i.e. in such a way that they can be decrypted by any member of the multicast group, but not by an external adversary or other external entities.

 * Source authentication: messages sent within the multicast group SHALL be authenticated.
 That is, it is essential to ensure that a message is originated by a member of the group in the first place (group authentication), and in particular by a specific member of the group (source authentication).
-The approach proposed in this document provides both group authentication and source authentication, both for group requests originated by multicasters and group responses originated by listeners.
+The approach proposed in this document provides both group authentication and source authentication, both for group requests originated by multicasters and responses originated by listeners.
 In order to provide source authentication, outgoing messages are signed by the respective originator group member by means of its own asymmetric private key.
 The resulting signature is included in the COSE object.

-* Message integrity: messages sent within the multicast group SHOULD be integrity protected.
+* Message integrity: messages sent within the multicast group SHALL be integrity protected.
 That is, it is essential to ensure that a message has not been tampered with by an external adversary or other external entities which are not group members.
 Message integrity is provided through the same means used to provide source authentication.

+* Message ordering: it MUST be possible to determine ordering of messages coming from a single sender endpoint.
+Instead, it is not required to determine ordering of messages from different sender endpoints.

 # Scope Description # {#scope}

 An endpoint joins a multicast group by explicitly interacting with the responsible Group Manager.
-The actual join process MAY be based on the ACE framework {{I-D.ietf-ace-oauth-authz}} and the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}, as discussed in {{join-ACE-framework}}.
+The actual join process can be based on the ACE framework {{I-D.ietf-ace-oauth-authz}} and the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}, as discussed in {{join-ACE-framework}}.

 An endpoint registered as member of a group can behave as a multicaster and/or as a listener.
 As a multicaster, it can transmit multicast request messages to the group.
 As a listener, it receives multicast request messages from any multicaster in the group, and possibly replies by transmitting unicast response messages.
+A pure listener never replies to multicast request messages.
 A number of use cases that benefit from secure group communication are discussed in {{sec-use-cases}}.
 Upon joining the group, endpoints are not required to know how many and what endpoints are active in the same group.

-An endpoint which is registered as member of a group is identified by an endpoint ID, which is not necessarily related to any protocol-relevant identifiers, such as IP addresses.
+An endpoint is identified by an endpoint ID provided by the Group Manager upon joining the group, unless configured exclusively as pure listener.
+That is, pure listener endpoints are not associated to and are not provided with an endpoint ID.
 The Group Manager generates and manages endpoint IDs in order to ensure their uniqueness within a same multicast group.
-That is, there cannot be multiple endpoints that belong to the same group and are associated to a same endpoint ID.
+That is, within a single multicast group, the same endpoint ID cannot be associated to more endpoints at the same time.
+Endpoint IDs are not necessarily related to any protocol-relevant identifiers, such as IP addresses.

 In order to participate in the secure group communication, an endpoint needs to maintain additional information elements, stored in its own security context.
 Those include keying material used to protect and verify group messages, as well as the public keys of other endpoints in the groups, in order to verify digital signatures of secure messages and ensure their source authenticity.
 These pieces of information are provided by the Group Manager through out-of-band means or other pre-established secure channels.
 Further details about establishment, revocation and renewal of the security context and keying material are out of the scope of this document.